alxklk/Scinc/README.md

 # Skink
 Scriptable C IN C / scinc or skink

+_Skinks are lizards belonging to the family Scincidae and the infraorder Scincomorpha._
+_(Wikipedia)_

 Small and simple statically strong typed embeddable interpreted programming language.

 Syntactical and semantical subset of C++.
 Can be embedded in another applications or run by interpreter.
 Skink program is correct C++ program and thus can be compiled into native code without changes.